moorepants/dissertation/physicalparameters.rst

 with a rider.
 [Connors2009]_ and [Stevens2009]_ used a computer aided design package to estimate the parameters.
 [Escalona2010]_ measured a bicycle for his bicycle dynamics class in Spain.

+.. todo:: Roland1973 measures a motorcycle's parameters

+.. todo:: Zytveld measured his bicycle with a pendulum.

 Here I document the indirect measurement of ten real bicycles' physical parameters.
 We improve upon these methods by both increasing and reporting the